zijunlin/CnblogsChat/README.md

 * Android-async-http http://github.com/loopj/android-async-http .my flor:IndexKey/android-async-http http://github.com/IndexKey/android-async-http.  *That is Great job ,using this project is easy to access Http web*

 *  chrisbanes / Android-PullToRefresh http://github.com/chrisbanes/android-pullToRefresh

+*  jsoup  use to parse Html for Model http://jsoup.org/